-As Dr. John Clark stands over a patient under anesthetic for a heart catheterization procedure at Akron Children’s Hospital, he points to a red image shaped like a caterpillar on the wide screen.
+As Dr. John Clark stands over a patient under anesthetic for a heart catheterization procedure at Akron Children’s, he points to a red image shaped like a caterpillar on the wide screen.
 That’s the ablation catheter inside the child’s heart.
 He will use the catheter tip to destroy an abnormal electrical pathway causing a heart rhythm disorder.
 The images in front of him come from 3-D mapping technology.

 Dr. Clark, director of Akron Children’s Pediatric Arrhythmia Center, was the first pediatric cardiologist in the nation to use 3-D mapping instead of X-ray (fluoroscopy) imaging during catheter ablation for the treatment of supraventricular tachycardia.
 He began performing the procedures without X-ray in 2005.